Spanish Fork releases design of all-abilities park opening this summer

 The park will also have three zip lines running through it, each equipped with a seat belt and harness to provide increased safety and stability.

-For Spanish Fork residents who use wheelchairs, the park will have gradually inclining pathways that lead to elevated areas overseeing the entire park, said Robinson.
+For Spanish Fork residents who use wheelchairs, the park will have gradually inclining pathways that lead to elevated areas overseeing the entire park, Robinson said.

-Various swing types for children with physical disabilities will be installed throughout the park, including ones with seat belts and face-to-face swings where children can swing alongside a parent, friend or family member.
+Various swing types for children with physical disabilities will be installed throughout the park, including some with seat belts and face-to-face swings allowing children to swing alongside a parent, friend or family member.

 At the request of parents, the park will be completely fenced off and only have one entrance and exit, Robinson said.